This is a guide covering wide-angle lenses.

 The standard 24-35mm wide-angle lens performs best when shooting natural landscapes or broad scenes.
 Since it gives fewer distortions, you can also photograph humans or animals without making them look disproportionate.

 The wide-angle lens also offers a significant depth of field that enables you to shoot fast-moving objects without much focusing.
 The center of the area with a medium aperture will make taking street photos feel effortless.

 On the other hand, even though the fisheye lens is so pricey yet doesn’t offer versatility, it sure gives your images unique and striking effects.
 It is excellent for capturing beautiful landscapes or jaw-dropping underwater views.

-If you want to shoot skyscrapers, real estate, historic buildings, or other fascinating architecture, I highly recommend using a tilt-shift lens.
+If you want to shoot skyscrapers, real estate (check out the best lenses for real estate photography), historic buildings, or other fascinating architecture, I highly recommend using a tilt-shift lens.
 It gives you outstanding image quality, advanced controls and helps you avoid distortion.